 - Intellectual Propert Protection and Licensing Rights: Free and open software (FOSS) gives users the ability to run programs for any purpose, as well as alter and redistribute them without paying royalties to the original developers.
 Reasonable and non-discriminatory (RAND) licensing assurance means the patent holder will not gouge the market with licensing fees once the standard is adopted.
 Both of these licenses reduce legal risks and point to a more open project.

 - Ownership and Ability to Fork: Intellectual property (IP) disputes are not few and far between, so knowing who ultimately owns the open standards or open software is important for openness.
 Make sure an agreement dictates who will own the TP that results from any open project.
 Also, be sure to ask if a final product can be “forked” — turned into a unique piece of software based on source code from someone else.

 To be truly open, foundational technologies must meet the following criteria: FOSS-based licensing; a level of clearly defined IP protection to ward off patent infringement or copyright claims; an open and transparent governance model with a board that represents the entire community; and open participation requirements that offer well-established merit-based processes on how code will be accepted.

-SDNCentral holds foundational technologies to a higher standard than supporting technologies, or those that enable other technologies to interact with each other.
-SDNCentral also believes the most truly open projects are those governed by an independent foundation.
+SDxCentral holds foundational technologies to a higher standard than supporting technologies, or those that enable other technologies to interact with each other.
+SDxCentral also believes the most truly open projects are those governed by an independent foundation.